Who is the caddie for Brooks Koepka? - bunkered.co.uk

 A contemporary and former teammate of five-time European Tour winner Michael Hoey, he played college golf at the University of Toledo before turning professional.
 However, he struggled to establish himself in the paid game and ultimately turned his attentions to caddying.

-• Did the ELEVEN SPORTS gamble pay off at the US PGA?

-• US PGA champ Koepka driven by 'haters'
+• The mind-boggling sum the 2019 US PGA champ will bank

 He worked with Maarten Lafeber for a spell before teaming up with Ben Curtis.
 He was on the former Open champion’s bag when he won the 2012 Valero Texas Open.
 He also caddied for Matt Fitzpatrick during the 2014 Masters when the then amateur played at Augusta National as the reigning US Amateur champion.

 Elliott teamed-up with Koepka ahead of the 2013 US PGA Championship on the recommendation of the American’s coach, Claude Harmon.
-Since then, they have struck up a formidable relationship, with Elliott on the bag for all three of Koepka’s major victories as well as his win in the 2015 Waste Management Phoenix Open.
+Since then, they have struck up a formidable relationship, with Elliott on the bag for all three of Koepka’s major victories as well as his win in the 2015 Waste Management Phoenix Open and 2018 CJ Cup.

 • Check out the clubs Brooks Koepka used to win the 2018 US PGA Championship

-He also caddied for Koepka in the 2016 Ryder Cup at Hazeltine.
+He also caddied for Koepka in the 2016 and 2018 Ryder Cups at Hazeltine.

 How strong is their relationship?
 Ask Brooks.
 After winning the US Open for the second time in June of this year, he described Elliott as “honestly one of my best friends.”